getgauge/docs.gauge.org/reports.rst

 - run ./html-report --input=last_run_result.json --output="/some/path"

 **Note:** The output directory is created.
 Take care not to overwrite an existing directory

+While regenerating a report, the default theme is used.
+A custom can be used if ``--theme`` flag is specified with the path to the custom theme.

 XML Report
 ----------